 - The date the employee exercises his shares is the day considered the day of buying the shares.

 - In the event of resignation or termination of employment, all options not vested in the employee as on that day shall expire.
 However, the employee can exercise the options granted to him which are vested within the period specified in this behalf, subject to the terms and conditions under the scheme granting such options as approved by the Board.

 - The value of a stock option is the difference between the stock’s current market price and its option price or the price at which an employee acquires the stock option.

-- Currently Esops are taxable as perquisites in the hands of the employees.
-The tax implication during exercising of options is discussed below.
+- Esops are taxable as perquisites in the hands of the employees.
+The tax implication during the exercising of options is discussed below.

-What are tax implications during exercising of ESOPs?
+What are tax implications during the exercising of ESOPs?